The AT&T Byron Nelson Predictions, Betting Odds, Picks

-- The tournament heads to new venue TPC Craig Ranch for a second consecutive year
+- The tournament is staged at TPC Craig Ranch for a second consecutive year

 The AT&T Byron Nelson Odds

 Odds from BetMGM.
 Sign up today to take advantage of a $1000 Risk-Free bet or check out more offers and promo codes for the best online sportsbooks.